 | YAML | Yes | Kyverno ClusterPolicy or Policy YAML |

-| Enabled | Yes | Toggle enforcement on/off |
+| Enabled | Yes | Toggle enforcement |

-| Cluster Mappings | No | Which clusters to deploy this policy to |
+| Cluster Mappings | No | Specific clusters to deploy this policy to |

 Opens the AI generation dialog.

-Describe what the policy should enforce.
 Example: "Block any EC2 instance that doesn't have the Environment and Owner tags."

-Save the generated policy directly from the dialog.
+Save directly from the dialog.

-The editor has a multi-panel layout for writing and testing IaC/configuration policies:
+The editor has a multi-panel layout:

 | Panel | Purpose |